College religious organizations

-Religious departments in higher education

-Faith based services provide access to activities, events and counselling that allow students to pursue spiritual growth and development.
+Faith-based services provide access to activities, events, and counseling that allow college students to pursue spiritual growth and development.
 Many campuses offer multi-faith spaces, ministering to those who identify with a specific religious group or those who consider themselves spiritual but not religious.
+As diversity has been increasing among students in colleges and universities, multi-faith spaces have helped schools accommodate various religious beliefs.
+These spaces are not churches, mosques, temples, or any specific religious building, but general spaces for one to worship and practice their faith.
+They can help promote spirituality and connection to one's own religion.
+Because they are general spaces, there are no specific icons particular to any religion present.
+An example of a multi-faith space is a college chapel, also known as "non-denominational chapels."
+These are used by many different religions for various purposes.
+They typically have a place for worship, a space for rituals (washings), and meditation/prayer rooms.
+In colleges, these serve as a space for students to practice their religion and hold events.
+However, this space is used by religious and non-religious students alike, so it can be used to hold religious/non-religious events.

 Canadian campus faith and spirituality

 Many Canadian universities offer multi-faith chaplaincy services.
 Chaplains may offer faith-specific support and counselling for students, staff, and faculty dealing with stress, grief or loneliness, or they can be present for non-religious students with questions about faith and for those wrestling with spiritual meaning in their lives.
 Overall, chaplains are committed to supporting the spiritual well-being of the university community using a holistic approach.
 Chaplains can run worship services, social events, or meal programs.
 Universities may offer multi-faith rooms for prayer or reflection.

 Christian groups

 The need for pastoral services in secular universities can be traced back to the writings of John Henry Newman advocating for societies of Catholic students to be established at secular universities in England.
 The rising popularity of public universities in many parts of the world over sectarian private universities also necessitated a need for Christian ministerial services for students.
-At the same time Christian churches in the vicinity of colleges and universities may provide worship and ministerial services to local students.
+In the United States, the belief is that the church's ministry should resonate and be a part of the lives and experiences of students and faculty.
+They want the faith to become relevant to everyday life.
+As a result, the church feels it is their duty and concern to bring Christian ministry to college campuses in public and private institutions.
+This can look like Christian churches in the vicinity of colleges and universities providing worship, instruction, and other ministerial services such as pastoral care to local students.